Jaitaran: History

 During Maratha raids in Marwar, Holkar found it very difficult to extort money from people around Jaitaran, Sojat and Raipur as they preferred to quit their huts, set fire to them rather than being forced to make any kind of payment.

 Geography

-Jaitaran is located at 26.2°N 73.94°E. It has an average elevation of 307 metres (1007 feet).
+Jaitaran is located at 26.2°N 73.94°E. It has an average elevation of 307metres (1007feet).